Chlorurus bowersi: Description

+Life cycle

-Chlorurus bowersi, among the Labridae family, is considered to have an important role in maintaining balance within the coral reef ecosystem.
+Chlorurus bowersi is considered to have an important role in maintaining balance within the coral reef ecosystem.
 The fish scrapes off algae from the surfaces of dead coral with the assistance of their beak-like dentition, preventing the growth of algae, which allows for the use of the corals by other organisms.
 This also plays a role in the bioerosion of coral reefs, which is important in the processing of building reef environments.
-Alongside this behavior, parrotfish are divided into the categories of excavators and scrapers, with Chlorurus being an excavator.
-Parrotfish feed on the detrital aggregates scraped from the surface of the reef, known as epilithic, or excavate it from the deeper reef substratum, known as endolithic.
-As they feed directly on plant material, the family is categorized as herbivores.

-The spawning and mating tactics of parrotfish vary between species and are known to spawn pelagic eggs with varying times between dawn and dusk.
-In the Caribbean, spawning can occur in the mornings or afternoons following a high tide, but is most often observed in the afternoon.
-In the Indo-Pacific, spawning generally occurs after the high tide, which is thought to assist in the facilitation of egg dispersal with the assistance of the ebb tide.
 C. bowersi has been observed to spawn at high tide.
 After spawning, C. bowersi has been observed remaining in the area and feeding near the site of spawning.
 Terminal Phase males are known to be territorial and to pair spawn with females.
 To combat this, smaller Initial Phase males perform the behavior “streaking,” characterized by a fast intrusion at the time of gamete release between a spawning pair.
 C. bowersi has been observed primarily participating in pair spawning but has also been observed in group spawning.